lgrealish/pands-project/README.md

 A histogram is a representation of the distribution of data.
 The histograms below show the distribution of each of the measurement variables by species across the dataset.

+To create the histograms firstly I defined 4 seperate functions, 1 for each of the variables (SepalLengthCm.
+SepalWidthCm, PetalLengthCm, PetalWidthCm).
+These were then grouped in a function called *histograms()*.

 <img src = "https://github.com/lgrealish/pands-project/blob/main/Sepal-length.png" alt = "Sepal length" width = "450" height = "450"><img src = "https://github.com/lgrealish/pands-project/blob/main/Sepal-width.png" alt = "Sepal length" width = "450" height = "450">